scalameta/metals/BETA.md

 ## Step 3 - publish the server locally
 From the repo root run `sbt publishLocal`

+# Per-project setup
+These steps are required on each project.

-## Step 4 - add semanticdb-scalac compiler plugin to your project
+## Step 1 - add semanticdb-scalac compiler plugin to your project
 Some features of the server rely on the artifacts produced by [`semanticdb-scalac`](http://scalameta.org/tutorial/#semanticdb-scalac).
 Enable it in your sbt build by: